codeadamca/javascript-image-zoom/README.md

-# sing JavaScript to Create an Image Zoom Tool
+# Using JavaScript to Create an Image Zoom Tool

 A basic image zooming script using HTML, CSS, and JavaScript.